batteries-included/batteries-included/static/src/content/post/context-ui-for-stability.md

 services on their API gateway layer.
 This mistaken action eventually disabled the root service for their
 [R2 Object Storage](https://www.cloudflare.com/developer-platform/products/r2/)
-product.
-Causing a cascading failure that took down dependent services and customers.
+product, causing a cascading failure that took down dependent services and customers.
 The post doesn't specify how the root R2 service was targeted, but rather, the expected user-related endpoint inside.